ssu526/TexasHoldemPokerGame/README.md

 * Stage 2:
   * The turn card will be shown.
 The player can choose to bet or discard the cards.
-  * If the player discards the cards, the game ends and the player losses the chips that he bet in stage 1.
+  * If the player discards the cards, the game ends and the player loses the chips that he bet in stage 1.
   * If the player bets, the player continues to the next stage.
 <br/>